magento/devdocs/guides/v2.2/config-guide/cli/config-cli-subcommands-static-view.md

 {% include config/cli-intro.md %}

 ## Overview of static view files deployment {#config-cli-static-overview}
-The static view files deployment command enables you to write {% glossarytooltip 363662cb-73f1-4347-a15e-2d2adabeb0c2 %}static files{% endglossarytooltip %} to the Magento file system when the Magento software is set for <a href="{{page.baseurl}}config-guide/bootstrap/magento-modes.html#mode-production">production mode</a>.
+The static view files deployment command enables you to write {% glossarytooltip 363662cb-73f1-4347-a15e-2d2adabeb0c2 %}static files{% endglossarytooltip %} to the Magento file system when the Magento software is set for <a href="{{ page.baseurl }}config-guide/bootstrap/magento-modes.html#mode-production">production mode</a>.

 The term *static view file* refers to the following: